F Forge Project Guide

 Get the fastest path to fixing pairing, sync, connectivity, or runtime problems.

 Use this page when Forge or Forge Companion is not behaving as expected.
-The common failure points are pairing, HealthKit permissions, shared runtime configuration, Tailscale reachability, and local agent setup.
+The common failure points are pairing, HealthKit permissions, shared runtime configuration, Iroh transport reachability, manual HTTP/TCP fallback setup, and local agent setup.

 First Checks